Meeting Target 12 to support children

 This includes investing in 5 initiatives including developing a National Child and Family Investment Strategy and building the evidence base for First Nations family and children services.

 Safe and Supported Action Plans were released on 31 January 2023.
-This includes the Safe and Supported Action Plan as well as the Aboriginal and Torres Strait Islander Action Plan which was developed in partnership between federal, state and territory governments and the Aboriginal and Torres Strait Islander Leadership Group (Leadership Group).
+This includes the Safe and Supported First Action Plan as well as the Aboriginal and Torres Strait Islander First Action Plan which was developed in partnership between federal, state and territory governments and the Aboriginal and Torres Strait Islander Leadership Group (Leadership Group).

 Learn more about Safe and Supported and the action plans.